mosajjal/dnsmonster/docs/content/en/docs/Inputs/filters_masks.md

 ## BPF
 {{< alert >}}Applied at kernel level{{< /alert >}}

 BPF is by far the most performant way to filter incoming packets.
 It's only supported on live capture (`--devName`).
 It uses the `tcpdump`'s [pcap-filter](https://www.tcpdump.org/manpages/pcap-filter.7.html) language to filter out the packets.
-There are plans to potentially move away from this method and accept base64-encoded `bpf` bytecode in the future.

 ## Sample Ratio
 {{< alert >}}Applied at capture level{{< /alert >}}